Well+Being — Mental health Blog

 This NYC private psychotherapy practice offers EMDR as a powerful complement to traditional talk therapy—deepening the work, quickening insight, and helping clients move beyond the grip of old patterns.
 While talk therapy offers a meaningful space for reflection and growth, EMDR gently guides the nervous system toward lasting emotional resolution.
 Together, they create a fuller picture of healing: one that honors your mind, your story, and your resilience.
 Clients often find themselves feeling more grounded, empowered, and emotionally spacious—able to live, love, and lead with greater authenticity and ease.
 EMDR can be a stand-alone practice or a complement to traditional talk therapy & CBT.

-Midlife Nervous System Reset Guide: 12 Evidence-Based Practices for Women in Transition
+Midlife Nervous System Reset Guide: 12 Evidence-Based Practices for Women Experiencing Hormonal Transitions

 The Midlife Reset: A Nervous System Guide For Women In New York City